arinmsn/liri-node-app/README.md

 Q. What if you don't enter any movie title?
 A: App will use the default movie title "Mr. Nobody" to perform the search.

+Q. What if you forget to type a band name after 'concert-this' command?
+A: The app will use "Yanni" for the artist name to search for concert details.

 Q: What happens if you don't enter a song name?
 A: App will perform the search using the default **the sign, the ace of base**.